Information for young people about Germany

 You're interested in spending some time in Germany, learning the German language or you're simply looking for some information on the country?
 Then you have come to the right place!

 In this section of the website, we're providing you with information about youth mobility, international meetings and programmes in Germany.
-Besides basic information on topics such as travelling and accomodation, we're also introducing German organisations that are active in the areas of international exchange, information on sponsorship opportunities, on German language courses and on jobs and internships.
+Beside basic information on topics such as travelling and accomodation, we're introducing German organisations that are active in the areas of international exchange and inform you about sponsorship opportunities, German language courses, jobs and internships.

 - General Information